stjudecloud/docs/docs/guides/tools/xenocp.md

 ### Input configuration

-XenoCP requires two inputs: a BAM file aligned to human reference genome and the basename of the input human reference assembly.
+XenoCP requires three inputs: a BAM file aligned to human reference genome, a bam index file (BAI) corresponding to the input BAM file and the basename of the contaminant organism reference assembly.
 All other inputs are optional.

 Input files can be uploaded via the [data transfer application] or [command line].